Cybersecurity Training Videos: 10 Best Examples for Staying Secure in a Digital World

 The problem, of course, is getting your team to really understand all this so they can be ready for when and if it happens.

-What we love about this video for Cisco is that they went a different route, using storytelling and drama to bring this threat to life.
+What we love about Cisco’s security awareness video for employees is that they went a different route, using storytelling and drama to bring this threat to life.

 By making it an interview of sorts, we can put a face to this faceless, abstract threat.